Athlete Profile Template

 Lead with Emergency and Medical Data

 In an urgent situation, seconds matter.
-Structure every athlete profile so emergency contacts and medical conditions appear at the top—before physical stats, before training history, before everything else.
+Structure every athlete profile so emergency contacts and medical conditions appear at the top, before physical stats, before training history, before everything else.
 A coach shouldn't need to scroll or flip pages to find a parent's phone number or an allergy warning.
+The American Academy of Pediatrics recommends collecting medical history and emergency contacts(opens in new tab) as part of any youth sport preparticipation process, and that information belongs at the top of every profile.

 Design for Multiple Sports